abhiabrol19/emailcenter/README.md

 ## LIVE DEMO

 Visit https://emaily-8stb.onrender.com/ to access the live demonstration of the app.
-This is free tier application so might take some additianl time to load due to cold starting containers.
+This is free tier application so might take some additional time to load due to cold starting containers.

 Once in, Click on 'Login with Google' to sign up.
 You will be redirected to the /surverys route where you can access the Dashboard functionality.